furretpaws/hxdiscord/README.md

 ## Example

-Here's an example of the hxdiscord library.
+Here's an example of a Discord Bot, using the hxdiscord library.

 ```haxe
 import hxdiscord.DiscordClient;